-A Man Is Not a Virgin: Part of Executive Meddling.
-Basically in the books Marlowe was a knight-like man who never slept with any woman whilst on a case (he has two, possibly three, sexual encounters throughout the series).
+A Man Is Not a Virgin: In the books Marlowe was a knight-like man who never slept with any woman whilst on a case (he has two, possibly three, sexual encounters throughout the series).
 Somehow, even back then, Warner Bros had the idea that a tough-guy like Marlowe wouldn't be believable if women didn't go to bed with him so to spice things up they added in the infamous Librarian scene and to a lesser extent the Cab girl scene.

 Double Entendre: Marlowe and Vivian's flirtation is mostly conveyed through double entendre (Note: the dialogue below is purely from the movie).

 Vivian: Speaking of horses, I like to play them myself.
 But I like to see them work out a little first, see if they're front runners or come from behind, find out what their whole card is, what makes them run. (...)
 I'd say you don't like to be rated.
 You like to get out in front, open up a little lead, take a little breather in the backstretch, and then come home free. (...)

 Marlowe: You've got a touch of class, but I don't know how how far you can go.

 Vivian: A lot depends on who's in the saddle.

 Expecting Someone Taller: Several cracks are made at the expense of Marlowe's height.
 This is inverted in the book, where the same scenes comment on his tall stature.

 Marlowe: She tried to sit in my lap while I was standing up.